abhik-01/portfolio/README.md

 * ### Diego

-  It's a `Deep Learning Neural Network` model build using `Python` & `Tensorflow`, capable of identifying a dog's breed.
+  It's a `Deep Learning Neural Network` model built using `Python` & `Tensorflow`, capable of identifying a dog's breed.
   The frontend of the model takes a dog's image as an input & follows the `REST Architecture` to send the input data to the model.
 The model then predicts the breed & returns the output result.
   As of now it can identify 120 dog breeds.